-This was the first World Series played in Northern California, with the Giants hosting in Candlestick Park along the San Francisco Bay.
+The 1962 Fall Classic was the first World Series played in Northern California, with the Giants hosting in Candlestick Park.
 Despite having Willie Mays, Willie McCovey, and Orlando Cepeda in their lineup, the Giants were underdogs to the Yankees.
-Mickey Mantle, Roger Maris, and Bill Skowron brought the power for the Bombers, who were playing in their third straight Series.
+Mickey Mantle, Roger Maris, and Moose Skowron brought the power for the Bombers, who were playing in their third straight Series.

 The Giants had their opportunities in Game Seven but failed to cash in.
 The only run of this Ultimate Game came in the fifth inning when Tony Kubek grounded into a double play, Bill Skowron scoring from third.
 Ralph Terry, pitching the seventh game instead of Jim Bouton because of rain delays that caused the Series to be played over the course of 13 days, had given up Bill Mazeroski’s Series-winning walk-off home run two years earlier in Pittsburgh, but in his third start here he stifled the Giants’ power hitters.